Bead garland. Farmhouse beads. Wood bead garland. Not sure what you call them at your house, but I’m digging them at mine.

 I also tried the spray paint that we had on hand.
 I liked the way they turned out, but I didn’t want to keep buying cans of spray paint every time I wanted to make beads.
 It’s messy, it smells, and there’s that time that I ran over a can of black spray paint and punctured the can in my garage.
 That was bad.

 THEN I discovered the magic of Rit Dye and wood beads.
 It works perfect!
+And they come in ALL the colors!
 I recommend wearing some rubber gloves unless you like your hands colored for days.

 I reused take out containers (again) and filled them with HOT water, poured in about three tablespoons of dye and dipped in a strand of beads (I did string these first, they are easier to manage).
 I let them soak for 30 minutes, turning every 5 -10 minutes.
 Rinse them off, and then lay on a towel to dry.
 They turned out BEAUTIFUL!